-Contact Ian Dennis,

-Business Development Director,

-United Kingdom

-at ian.dennis@zenobe.com
+Contact Maggie Clancy, Executive Vice President Business Development, Zenobē North America at maggie.clancy@zenobe.com

-About Zenobē
+About Zenobē North America

-Zenobē is on a mission to make clean power accessible.
+Zenobē North America is on a mission to make clean power accessible in the U.S., Canada and Mexico.
 Zenobē has set the bar in battery management and performance for electric fleets, transmission-scale storage projects and second-life battery solutions across the globe.
-With well over \$2 billion raised since its founding in 2017, Zenobē is deploying projects across the world.
-Zenobē is headquartered in London, with offices in New York, Chicago, and Sydney.
-Learn more at zenobe.com.
+With well over \$2 billion raised since its founding in 2017, Zenobē is now identifying partners and projects in North America.
+Zenobē is based in New York, with Fleet Electrification offices in Chicago.
+Learn more at zenobe.com/north-america.